My Quiet Kitchen

 • Nutmeg, cayenne, and lemon add warmth and zest!

-• And finally, a simple panko breadcrumb topping is made irresistible with vegan butter and dried thyme.
+• And finally, a simple panko breadcrumb topping adds crunch and is extra irresistible thanks to vegan butter and dried thyme.

 Jump to: